soukoku/Soukoku.Owin.Files/README.md

 # Owin.Webdav
-Learning to write owin middleware for webdav
+Learning to write owin middleware for serving files.